Michael Lewis (archaeologist)

-Michael John Lewis is a British archaeologist and Head of the Portable Antiquities Scheme.
+Michael John Lewis is lead Curator of the British Museum’s Bayeux Tapestry Exhibition, previously Head of the Portable Antiquities Scheme.

 Career

-Lewis studied at the University of Surrey (Roehampton) and the University of York before researching his PhD on the ‘Archaeological Authority of the Bayeux Tapestry’ at the University of Kent, completed in 2004.

-He is the current head of the Portable Antiquities Scheme.
-Lewis is a visiting professor at the universities of Exeter, Helsinki and the University of Reading.
+Lewis studied at the University of Surrey (Roehampton) and the University of York before researching his PhD at the University of Kent, completed in 2004.
+He was head of the Portable Antiquities Scheme between 2015 and 2025.
+Lewis is a visiting professor at the university of Exeter, Helsinki and Reading.

 Between 2012 and 2017 Lewis was a special constable with the Metropolitan Police Art & Antiques Unit.

 He was elected as a Fellow of the Society of Antiquaries of London on 4 April 2006.
-He is Freeman of the Worshipful Company of Art Scholars and an adviser to the All Party Parliamentary Archaeology Group.
+He is Liveryman of the Worshipful Company of Art Scholars and an adviser to the All Party Parliamentary Archaeology Group.

-Michael Lewis was a prestigious manager of the world renowned Chislehurst and West Kent under 17 cricket team who won the Northwest Kent under 17 Division 3 league in 2025.
-Lewis’ Tenure as manager of the side has been nothing short of a success.